 I completed my PhD from the University of Sussex, England, in Biomedical Engineering at the BioInformatics & Machine Learning Lab.
 Before coming to the UK, I did my MSc at the University of Canberra, Australia, and the BSc in Biomedical Engineering at Cairo University, Egypt.

 My work is mainly concerned with computational image analysis and segmentation, with particular interest in computer-aided diagnosis for improving tissue characterization and understanding of tumor behavior.
 I am also interested in fractal theory and how it can be devoted to derive nature-inspired algorithms for biological vision and modelling.
 The work done in biomedical imaging covered CT and ultrasound modalities for problems such as assessing tumor aggressiveness, response to treatment; and tumor grading and segmentation in microscopic imaging.
 Research was reported in more than 31 publications in journals and conference proceedings, 1 co-edited book and 4 book chapters.

 Participations and Activities

-• IEEE technical English workshop (2010) Abu Dhabi Men’s College, Abu Dhabi, UAE.
+• IEEE technical English instructor (2010) Abu Dhabi Men’s College, Abu Dhabi, UAE.

 • Enterprisers (2008) University of Cambridge, Cambridge, UK.